nihalgonsalves/federated-stitched-subscriptions-example/README.md

    yarn start:client
    ```

-2. The gateway playground can be accessed at <http://localhost:3000/playground>
+2. The federation gateway playground can be accessed at <http://localhost:4000/>

+3. The subscription gateway playground can be accessed at <http://localhost:3000/>

-3. The client example can be accessed at <http://localhost:5000/>
+4. The client example can be accessed at <http://localhost:5000/>

 ## Sample queries